tinygiant98/aoc2022/README.md

 Day 9:  Initially attacked this all wrong until I realized it was simple coordinate addition.
 Handled a couple edge cases and done!

 Day 10:  Pretty straightforward: add and check position.
 Rinse and repeat.

+Day 11:  Mostly straightforward, but the drop in worry divisor in the second part threw me for a loop for a while.
+Just needed a big number to divide everything by to prevent the integer overflow.